great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_example_cases_for_an_expectation.md

 #### 2. Defining our data

-Search for `examples = []` in the template file you are modifying for your new custom Expectation.
+Search for `examples = []` in the template file you are modifying for your new Custom Expectation.
 We're going to populate `examples` with a list of example cases.

 <details>